How to Make Fluffy Sourdough Discard Scones (No Heavy Cream, Easy & Flaky)

 Bake Hot and Fast

-Chill the shaped scones for at least 15 minutes, then bake in a fully preheated oven at 200–220°C (400–425°F).
-That quick burst of heat when they go into the oven will give them an extra rise.
+Chill the shaped sourdough discard scones for at least 15 minutes, then bake in a fully preheated oven at 400°F (204°C).
+That initial burst of heat helps the scones rise quickly, giving them a better lift and a lighter texture.

 Use thick liquid